Adelic point groups of elliptic curves: Introduction

+As the elliptic curves $E/K$ having complex multiplication (CM) over $\overline K$ have their $j$-invariants inside a finite subset of $K$, almost all elliptic curves over $K$ are without CM.
+This allows us to disregard CM-curves in the proof of Theorem \ref{thm:almostall}, but we will see in Remark~\ref{rem:cmcase} that this distinction is hardly relevant.

-The proof of Theorem \ref{thm:almostall} occupies the next three Sections.
-We first show, in Section~\ref{S:adelicpointgroups}, that for any elliptic curve $E/K$, the connected component $E_{\cc}(\Ad_K)$ of the zero element is a subgroup of $E(\Ad_K)$ isomorphic to $(\RR/\Zee)^n$, and that it splits off in the sense that we have a decomposition
+Our proof of Theorem \ref{thm:almostall} is in 3 steps.
+The first, in Section~\ref{S:adelicpointgroups}, only uses the standard theory of elliptic curves from \cite{SJH}.
+It shows that the connected component $E_{\cc}(\Ad_K)$ of the zero element is a subgroup of $E(\Ad_K)$ isomorphic to $(\RR/\Zee)^n$, and that it splits off in the sense that we have a decomposition

-The totally disconnected group $E(\Ad_K)/E_{\cc}(\Ad_K)$ is profinite and can be analyzed by methods resembling those we employed for the multiplicative group $\Ad_K^*$ in the class field theoretic setting of \cite{AngSt}.
+The totally disconnected group $E(\Ad_K)/E_{\cc}(\Ad_K)$ is profinite, and can be analyzed by methods resembling those we employed for the multiplicative group $\Ad_K^*$ in the class field theoretic setting of \cite{AngSt}.
 It fits in a split exact sequence